theonjs/theon/README.md

   })
 ```

-Then render it:
+Render it:
 ```js
 // Rending the API will create and expose the public
 // interface ready to be used by your API consumers var apiClient = client.render()
 ```

-Use the API as end consumer:
+Finally, use the API as a consumer:
 ```js
 // Use the API as consumer
 apiClient